Kong/terraform-provider-konnect/docs/resources/gateway_plugin_proxy_cache.md

 Optional:

 - `dictionary_name` (String) The name of the shared dictionary in which to hold cache entities when the memory strategy is selected.
 Note that this dictionary currently must be defined manually in the Kong Nginx template.
+Default: "kong_db_cache"

 <a id="nestedatt--config--response_headers"></a>